 Because the cars are made of wood, they’re durable enough to withstand a beating from the most challenging young pilots.

 They’re all rigorously and periodically tested before release, evaluated by a US-based, CPSIA-accredited lab to ensure that they’re safe for kids three and up.
 The cars are all made of kiln-dried beech and clad in non-toxic, child-safe paints.
 The tires are food-grade silicone, and made to be taken off so young mechanics can work on their own vehicles.

-For more information on the original batch of cars, visit Candylab Toys’ website.
-For information on the latest designs, see the Kickstarter project.
+For more information on the batch of cars, visit Candylab Toys’ website.
+There’s even a section where you can custom order cars to your specifications.